FCollaPi/p2-datasci4health/README.md

 #### 2nd Scenario
 > TODO
 ## Discussion
-As promising as the model looked, we cannot make any further assumptions about its results.
+As promising as the model looked, we cannot make further assumptions about its results.

 Reasons could go from the sample size to the technical decision-making limitations regarding this domain.
 We found that intuitiveness does not always lead us to the right places when making sense of large chunks of data.

+We are also aware that our approach could add noise to the whole process.
+So from one scenario standpoint, this trial-basis data gathering might not have been the best solution.

+If we were to start over, we probably would have tested the model on several scenarios before settling on what we believed was the better model.

+The differences in scenario data play a substantial role in providing outcomes we could assess.
 >TODO

 ## Conclusion